microsoft/EdgeML/tf/README.md

 ## ProtoNN
 `edgeml.graph.protoNN` implements the ProtoNN prediction graph in tensorflow.
-The training routine for ProtoNN is decoupled from the forward graph to facilitate a plug and play behaviour wherein protoNN can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).
+The training routine for ProtoNN is decoupled from the forward graph to facilitate a plug and play behaviour wherein ProtoNN can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).

 For training vanilla ProtoNN, `edgeml.trainer.protoNNTrainer` implements the ProtoNN training routine in Tensorflow.
-A simple example, `examples/protoNN_example.py` illustrates the usage the trainer.
+A simple example, `examples/protoNN_example.py` is provided to illustrate its usage.

 For detailed usage instructions of the example, in `examples` directory, please use